 Initially intrigued by the science of communication, I would try to adhere to best-practice while implementing research findings when writing or producing — for example about climate change.
 This interest grew to encompass the field of journalism until a few years ago I was invited to join projects, and most recently had the opportunity to conduct some of my own research.
-All of it is currently ongoing, and I will publish once complete.
+All of it is currently ongoing.

 • Serve as PI for an Advanced Science Communications Seminar for young graduate scientists.
-Along with co-faculty Professor Katherine Rowan of George Mason University's Science Communication Department, for Virginia Sea Grant I host two, day-long workshop events, with one-on-one coaching throughout a semester.
-A third event hosts a final presentation of products designed for specific audiences.
-We are researching the benefits of the seminar in educating young scientists to communicate their findings.
+We are researching the benefits of the seminar for educating young scientists to communicate their findings.

 • Served as co-PI (communications element) for “Can carryover effects improve oyster aquaculture production?”